BrunoBoehm/code-notes/ObjectOrientedRuby.md

 ```

 ### Domain model
 A domain model is a representation of real-world concepts in software.
-The concept of domain modeling is key in object orientation.
+The concept of **domain modeling is key in object orientation**.
 In object orientation, we think of our classes as templates for objects.
 The instances of our classes are thought of as objects.
 For example, a Person class produces people objects that have attributes and behaviors, as described and enacted by instance methods.

 An `AutoPlant` class that produces individual cars and has instance and class methods that handle things like `take_inventory` or `paint_cars`.
 Such a program not only represents a single object or concept but an entire environment––that of the auto factory.
 Consequently, this program could be understood as a domain model.